koenrane/KR-new-site/content/swimming-upstream-a-case-study-in-instrumental-rationality.md

 prev-post-slug: first-analysis-textbook-review
 prev-post-title: "Into the Kiln: Insights from Tao's 'Analysis I'"
 next-post-slug: RL-textbook-review
-next-post-title: "Making a Difference Tempore: Insights from 'Reinforcement Learning:\
+next-post-title: "Making a Difference Tempore: Insights from 'Reinforcement Learning: An Introduction'"
-  \ An Introduction'"
-lw-reward-post-warning: 'false'
+lw-reward-post-warning: "false"
-use-full-width-images: 'false'
+use-full-width-images: "false"
 date_published: 2018-06-03 00:00:00
 original_url: https://www.lesswrong.com/posts/eAsN5vNjvmxzACuuX/swimming-upstream-a-case-study-in-instrumental-rationality
-skip_import: 'true'
+skip_import: "true"
 description: "I dove headfirst into AI safety, even at the risk of my PhD.
-This is\
-  \ how. "
+This is how. "
 date_updated: 2024-10-30 18:09:31.133945
 ---